takenet/blip-docs/source/includes/en/extensions/tunnel.md

 This feature is useful for **isolating different parts of navigation in independent bots** with

-#### Examples
+###Creating Flow Bot(5 steps)

-1 - Imagine a scenario where there are two bots: **flow** and **operator**, where the first responsible for presenting an automatic navigation and the second receiving the handover of an eventual manual attendance.
+>Imagine a scenario where there are two bots: **flow** and **operator**, where the first responsible for presenting an automatic navigation and the second receiving the handover of an eventual manual attendance.
 Only the **flow** bot is published in *Messenger* and it needs, at a certain point in its flow, to forward the messages to the **operator** bot that controls the manual attendance.

 The complete path of a message from this external channel to the service bot is:

-**Bot receive a message from Mesengnger**

-The main bot receives a message from a Messenger user.
+>The main bot receives a message from a Messenger user.

 ```
 {